corydozen/serverless-cdk-cicd/README.md

 But then I learned about "serverless."
 The concept is that you just write your code or spell out your configuration, and somebody else worries about updating the underlying software.
 I don't have to check in to see how long my update list is any more!
 What's more, they have built-in tools to guard against DDoS attacks and SQL Injection and other problems that I hadn't even thought of before.

 So, that's the allure of Serverless.
 It allows the software architect to focus on architecting software, while worrying less about maintaining the underlying scaffolding of hardware and dependency software.

+If you're interested how the rubber meets the road, head on over to [Step 1](01/).